jojo-saritrat/observability/workshops/workshop-03/logs/README.md

-# Alloy Setup for Log
+# Alloy Setup for Logs

 This repository helps you set up Grafanet and run a Grafana Alloy container to handle your configurations and data.